Seoul National University School of Law, Seoul

 Most courses at SNU — especially courses relating to Korean law — are offered in Korean, with a small number of more general courses offered in English.
 HLS students with limited proficiency in Korean should carefully review the English course offerings to determine whether it is possible to create a robust program of study that is consistent with their academic interests and the requirements of the HLS semester abroad program.

-SNU offers courses in both Korean and English.
-HLS students who do not speak Korean at a level sufficient to take courses in Korean should carefully review the English course offerings (see section above) to ensure that they are able to create a program of study that is suitably robust and consistent with their academic and career interests.
 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
-Korean language courses are also available on-site and fees may be fully or partially covered by SNU’s Office of International Affairs.
+Korean language courses are also available at SNU, and fees may be fully or partially covered by SNU’s Office of International Affairs.

-The academic year at Seoul National University is divided into two semesters.
-Autumn semester begins on September 1 and runs through mid December.
-Spring semester begins on March 2 and finishes in mid June.
-SNU’s current academic calendar is available on their website.
+The academic year at Seoul National University begins in March and runs through the following February.
+The spring (or “first”) semester begins on March 1 and finishes in mid-June, and the autumn (or “second”) semester begins on September 1 and runs through mid-December.
+SNU’s current academic calendar is available on its website.
 There is also an orientation session available during the first week of each semester.

-Students interested in the Seoul National University exchange program should follow the semester abroad application process described on the HLS semester abroad webpage.
+Students interested in the Seoul National University exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Planning and Application page.